RPA in real estate: 10 use cases, platforms & best practices

 Define a change management strategy

-RPA bots can radically change your corporate workflows and business functions.
-Preparing the ground for this transformation will require proper measures.
-These generally include ongoing training and support to help employees familiarize themselves with RPA technology and proactive communication of the adoption objectives.
-The transformation may also involve several workflow adjustments to harmonize your processes in light of future interactions with bots while avoiding new bottlenecks.
+RPA bots can considerably improve your corporate workflows and business functions, but companies need to properly lay the groundwork for this transformation.
+This generally includes clearly communicating the adoption objectives to the employees and providing ongoing training and support to help the team get comfortable with the RPA technology.
+The transformation can also involve several workflow adjustments in light of future interactions with bots to avoid new bottlenecks.

 Challenges of RPA in real estate

-Similar to predictive analytics technologies in real estate, RPA has immense potential but entails some challenges and should be implemented wisely.
+Similar to predictive analytics technologies in real estate, RPA has immense potential but its implementation entails some challenges and thus requires careful consideration and planning.

 Issue